 If, however, you prefer to take a walk on the traditional side, you may want to try wearing an authentic kimono, which can be rented for a few hours, or the entire day in places such as Asakusa.

-In Japan, the seasons are not only marked by a change in the temperature, but the appearance of certain season-limited foods.
-There are a variety of flavors that bring to mind a spring feeling for foodies and average diners alike.
+In Japan, the seasons are not only marked by a change in the temperature but the appearance of certain season-limited foods.
+There are various flavors that bring to mind a spring feeling for foodies and average diners alike.

 There are a few types of mochi that are especially associated with spring.
-Kashiwa mochi is one such sweet; a sweet bean paste filled rice cake that is wrapped in a real, yet inedible, oak (‘kashiwa’) leaf.
+Kashiwa mochi is one such sweet; a sweet bean paste-filled rice cake wrapped in a real, yet inedible, oak (‘kashiwa’) leaf.
 Kusa mochi is another traditional spring mochi made with red bean paste and mugwort, which provides its characteristic green color.
-Of course, sakura mochi must also be mentioned: a pink colored sweet filled with bean paste, and wrapped in the leaf of a pickled cherry blossom.
+Of course, sakura mochi must also be mentioned: a pink-colored sweet filled with bean paste and wrapped in the leaf of a pickled cherry blossom.

 One of the foods most associated with the spring season is the bamboo shoot, known in Japanese as ‘take no ko.’
 The flavorful vegetable is featured in the rice dish ‘take no ko gohan,’ as well as an ingredient in many other dishes.
 You may even find it in onigiri (rice balls) sold in convenience stores and supermarkets for easy eating.

 Japan is truly one of the most beautiful places on earth that one can visit in the springtime.
-If picnicking beneath the cherry blossoms, partaking in exciting festivals and traditions, and eating unique Japanese cuisine featuring seasonal fruits and vegetables is your idea of a dream spring holiday, be sure to visit Tokyo during this very special time!
+If picnicking beneath the cherry blossoms, partaking in exciting festivals and traditions, and eating unique Japanese cuisine featuring seasonal fruits and vegetables is your idea of a dream spring holiday, be sure to travel in spring in Tokyo just for this extraordinary time!

 *Prices and options mentioned are subject to change.